-Multiple deaths reported after shooting in Quebec City mosque
+Six dead, eight wounded in mass shooting at Quebec City mosque

 “All our solidarity is with those who are close to the victims, the injured and their families.”

-Condemnations also poured in from outside the country as word of the attack spread.
+Condemnations poured in from around the world as word of the attack spread.

+New York Mayor Bill de Blasio announced the NYPD was beefing up security around mosques in the wake of the attack.
+“All New Yorkers should be vigilant.
+If you see something, say something,” he wrote on Twitter.
+“Our prayers tonight are with the people of Quebec City as they deal with a terrible attack on a mosque.
+We must stand together.”

-The mosque, also known as La Grande mosquée du Québec in the west end of the city, was the target of vandalism in the past.
-Last June during Ramadan, a pig’s head was left outside the mosque.
+The mosque, also known as La Grande mosquée de Québec in the west end of the city, has been the target of vandalism in the past.
+Last June during Ramadan a pig’s head was left outside the mosque.
 The head was wrapped in paper and accompanied by a note that said “Bonne appetit.”

 There is a vigil being organized for Monday evening in Montreal to show solidarity with Muslims in Quebec.